-Knight was bred to preserve, in high percentage, the most influential bloodlines in the breed today.
-He descends from a wealth of old government (US Calvary) breeding from the US Government Morgan Horse Farm's Remount Station (1907 to 1951).
-He echoes the characteristics of the US Calvary stock - a steady intelligence founded on boldness, soundness, willingness, and proven athletic ability.
+Knight was bred to preserve, in high percentage, the most influential bloodlines in the Morgan breed today.
+He descends from a wealth of old government (US Cavalry) breeding from the US Government Morgan Horse Farm's Remount Station (1907 to 1951).
+He echoes the characteristics of the US Cavalry stock - a steady intelligence founded on boldness, soundness, willingness, and proven athletic ability.
 Knight is a fine tribute to his historic and legendary heritage and a magnificent specimen of today's Morgan Horse.

 His sire, UVM Abington, represents the legacy of the four-time World

 Champion, UVM Promise, sire of 216 foals, who descended from the highly regarded government stallions, Tutor and Stanfield.
 Knight is grandson to the Grand National Champion, UVM Tennyson, sire of the Grand Champions UVM Opportunity and Cum Laude Nell.
 Knight carries 3 crosses in 5 generations to UVM Watchman (x Petalbrook Sigmalect), sire of several top level show horses, among other prolific Morgans in and out of the show and sport horse arenas.